 %D_5 = [ %K_1 + %K_2 + %K_3 + %K_4 + %K_5 ] / 5

-The Stochastic RSI can be thought of as a blend between the Stochastic Oscillator and the Relative Strength Index.
-It consists of comparing the current value of the relative strength index with respect to the lowest and highest values of the same indicator over a given number of periods (usually 14).
+The Stochastic RSI is a blend between the Stochastic Oscillator and the Relative Strength Index.
+It consists of comparing the current value of the relative strength index to the lowest and highest values of the same indicator over a given number of periods (usually 14).

-You can refer to the section regarding the RSI in order to follow the steps required for its calculation.
-In the current section, we will assume that we already have calculated them.
-As a sidenote, the RSI is bounded to values between 0 and 100.
+You can refer to the section regarding the RSI to follow the steps required for its calculation.
+In the current section, we will assume that we have already calculated them.
+As a side note, the RSI is bounded to values between 0 and 100.

 Stochastic RSI = 100 * [ RSI_current - RSI_lowest ] / [ RSI_highest - RSI_lowest ]